akzaidi/fine-lm/notes/README.md

 kam-sa-hamida | thank you | formalese
 jam-si-manyo | excuse me | si -> shi
-jal ja (yo) | good night | informal, (yo) for romantanese jal jas-seo | good morning | you sleep well? joh-eun achim | good morning | more informal ne | yes | eung for informalese ah-ni-yo | no | ah-ni for informalese
+jal ja (yo) | good night | informal, (yo) for romantanese jal jas-seo | good morning | you sleep well? only for use with noori joh-eun achim | good morning | more informal ne | yes | eung for informalese ah-ni-yo | no | ah-ni for informalese